lisaalaz/lisaalaz/README.md

 🤖 Welcome
 ----------

-I am a PhD student at Imperial College London, studying and working on NLP and dialogue agents.
+I am a PhD student at Imperial College London, studying and working with large language models.
 In particular I am learning about:

-  - 🎯 Target-guided open-ended conversation
-  - 🧠 Reasoning and commonsense
+  - 🧠 Strategic reasoning and planning
-  - 📖 Retrieval augmentation strategies
-  - 📊 Evaluation frameworks for all of the above
+  - 🛠️ LLMs with tools

 &nbsp;